TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Model group

  NIEM does not define any additional features relating to model groups.
-This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, See [Section 9.3.1, _Model group_, above,](#model-group) for rules related to model groups.
+This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), See [Section 9.3.1, _Model group_, above,](#model-group) for rules related to model groups.

 ### Particle